caktus/fabulaws/docs/initial-setup.rst

    * TCP port 6379 from myproject-worker-sg
 * **myproject-web-sg**
   * For EC2-classic:
-    * TCP port 80 from amazon-elb-sg
+    * TCP port 80 from amazon-elb/amazon-elb-sg
-    * TCP port 443 from amazon-elb-sg
+    * TCP port 443 from amazon-elb/amazon-elb-sg
   * For VPC-based AWS accounts:
     * TCP port 80 from myproject-web-sg
     * TCP port 443 from myproject-web-sg